commercetools/nodejs/docs/cli/product-exporter.md

 # Product Exporter

-A package that helps with exporting [commercetools products](https://docs.commercetools.com/http-api-projects-productProjections.html#productprojection) from the [commercetools platform](http://dev.commercetools.com/).
+A package that helps with exporting [Composable Commerce products](https://docs.commercetools.com/http-api-projects-productProjections.html#productprojection) from [commercetools Composable Commerce](http://dev.commercetools.com/).
 The products can be exported in JSON format, or as chunks that can be piped to a parser for more export formats.

 ## Configuration

 The constructor accepts four arguments:

-- `apiConfig` (Object): `AuthMiddleware` options for authentication on the commercetools platform.
+- `apiConfig` (Object): `AuthMiddleware` options for authentication on commercetools Composable Commerce.
 (Required.
 See [here](https://commercetools.github.io/nodejs/sdk/api/sdkMiddlewareAuth.html#named-arguments-options))
 - `exportConfig` (Object): Internal Export configurations
   - `batch` (Number): Amount of products to fetch for each API call
   - `expand` (Array): An array of strings signifying reference fields to expand in the returned product